ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 filename
     the name of a file attached to the HTTP request or SMTP message.
 If this parameter is omitted, the first attached file will be read.

 If the input request does not contain the requested file, the NOT-FOUND condition will be raised.
-This condition can be tested by means of the “IF$ instruction”, page 177.
+This condition can be tested by means of the “IF$ instruction” <#_V456UG_177.

 1.23.22.
 COPY$ INPUT-TO-SCREEN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^